Difegue/LANraragi/tools/Documentation/extending-lanraragi/client-api.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Scans the entire database and returns a backup in JSON form.
-This backup can be reimported manually through the Backup and Restore feature.
+This backup can be reimported manually through the [Backup and Restore](../advanced-usage/backup-and-restore.md) feature.
-{% page-ref page="advanced-usage/backup-and-restore.md" %}
 {% endapi-method-description %}

 {% api-method-spec %}